Decicus/discord-server-change/README.md

 This is a quick-and-dirty implementation of a bot that allows you to easily change voice server region with commands.
 Only reason this exists is because the Europe servers always die, so I needed something that required the least amount of clicking.

-The bot requires, at minimum, `Manage Server` permission to change the server regions.
+The bot requires, at minimum, `Manage Channels` permission to change the voice channel regions.

 ## Add to your server